 Jesus is an example to us in his prayer life.

 I just got done reading in Luke 6 how Jesus went to the mountain and prayed all night.
-He did this right before the Sermon on the Mount and right before He chose twelve of His disciples as apostles.
-He engages in all-night prayer sessions before making a critical decision and before preaching perhaps his most famous sermon.
+He did this right before the Sermon on the Mount and right before He chose twelve of his disciples as apostles.
+We see that he engaged in an all-night prayer session before making a critical decision and before preaching perhaps his most famous sermon.

 Jesus taught His disciples to pray in a particular way to our Father.
 That prayer includes a request to God to give us our daily bread.
 Certainly, we have needs that must be met, and we should look to God for those needs.
 Those needs are both physical and spiritual.
 Daily bread means both.
 More importantly, though, asking for what we need or want is only one portion of the prayer He taught.